macroquest/docs/lua/actors.md

 ## What Goes in a Message

 Before we get to the register functions and the message handler, let's look at what a message is.
 In general, a message can contain any native lua primitive or a lua table.
-Different types can be added to the serialization in the plugin if they are required, so please open feature requests if there are types that need to be added. **MacroQuest datatypes can not be serialized because they are localized to the eqgame client.** In the example above, the payload is the message content, and is simple a table with a single named string entry.
+Different types can be added to the serialization in the plugin if they are required, so please open feature requests if there are types that need to be added. **MacroQuest datatypes can not be serialized generically because they are localized to the eqgame client.** The following datatypes are currently serializable:

+- nil
+- string
+- number
+- boolean
+- ImVec2
+- ImVec4
+- table (with the caveat that anything not serializable in the table will be ignored)

+In the example above, the payload is the message content, and is simple a table with a single named string entry.
 This could be arbitrarily complex and nested tables will serialize as well, any type in the table that can't be serialized will simply be ignored.

 ## Addressing